jasmith590/COP/README.md

      # reads xml file and prints it in yml
      $ bin/cop --input examples/setting.xml --to yaml

+     # reads directory of inputs and prints it in yml
+     $ bin/cop --input examples/ --to yaml

      # reads yaml and prints it in json
      $ bin/cop --input examples/setting.yml --to json